.

 Tours to Karlstejn Castle

 As an organised tour this is considered as a half-day tour or 4-5 hours in total (travel there, 2 hours on-site and travel back).
 I recommend different tours.
-One is a great bike ride (castle entry not included).
-One includes lunch, the castle and a trip to a glass factory.
-One is a simple guided skip-the-line tour.
+There are options for guided tours, bike rides (regular and e-bike), tours with lunch and one that combines Karlstejn with the Koneprusy Caves.

-Only of interest if you like caves as this is a combined Karlstejn Castle and Koněprusy Caves trip with a bonus.
+Just to expand on the Karlstejn and Koneprusy Caves option.
 I’ve done the caves separately and they are quite impressive.
 Even in the summer take a light jacket as it gets a bit cool.
 So the format of the tour is usually the caves first, then Karlstejn Village for lunch, then the castle for a basic guided tour and finally the Velka Amerika (Czech Grand Canyon) which is a flooded limestone quarry on the drive back.
 Lots of scenery on the drive.

 Check the Karlstejn Catle and Koneprusy Caves Tour